canonical/data-science-stack/docs/how-to/enable-gpu.rst

   done

 .. note::
-   It will take some seconds for the DaemonSet to get created.
+   It takes some seconds for the DaemonSet to get created.
 The above command will return a message like the following at the beginning:
    ``Error from server (NotFound): daemonsets.apps "nvidia-operator-validator" not found``